 The Museum's net assets without donor restriction consist of general operating funds without further designation, board-designated funds, and net investment in plant.
-General operating funds totaled and as of June 30, 2021 and 2020, respectively.

 Board-designated funds consist reserve, quasi-endowment, and other designated funds set aside by the Board of Trustees to meet the Museum's long-term needs.
 The Board has authorized management to make certain decisions regarding additions to and removals from these funds, while reserving other decisions to itself.